 Suzuki’s new A-segment entry, the Celerio, gets an additional engine option in April, when the K10C Dualjet engine is introduced in the city car.
 The powerplant, which incorporates Suzuki’s new Dualjet twin fuel injector technology, has the same peak output as its baseline sibling – the 68ps K10B – but enjoys increased torque and improved efficiency.
 The 1-liter, three-cylinder engine increases torque to 93Nm (from 90Nm in the K10B), and records carbon dioxide emissions of 84g/km when coupled with a 5-speed manual transmission.
-During a pre-launch interview with a number of Suzuki engineers, Engine Technology International was able to glean some insight into Suzuki’s intentions for the technology beyond its use in the Celerio.
+During a pre-launch interview with a number of Suzuki engineers, Engine + Powertrain Technology International was able to glean some insight into Suzuki’s intentions for the technology beyond its use in the Celerio.

 Dualjet technology in the Suzuki K10C engine

 Dualjet technology has already been implemented in the 1.2-liter engine found under the hood of the Suzuki Swift and, explains vehicle line executive Shigeki Suzuki, the OEM is already considering options for adding the technology to other engines in the Suzuki family, though the official company line is light on details.
 “We have plans to implement Dualjet into some other engines in the future.
 I’m sorry that I can’t say more, but we are having discussions.
 We already have it on the 1.2-liter engine, and the 1-liter engine is the smallest model, so maybe in the future we’ll move to larger capacities.”